512z/podlens/README.md

 - Visit: https://aistudio.google.com/app/apikey
 - Get free API key
 - Used for generating intelligent summaries

+**Gemini Model (Required - AI Model Configuration):**
+- **Must be configured** in your `.env` file
+- Available models:
+  - `gemini-2.5-flash-lite` (Recommended - Fast and cost-effective)
+  - `gemini-1.5-pro` (More powerful, higher quality)
+  - `gemini-2.5-flash-preview-05-20` (Preview version)
+- The tool will display which model is being used on startup
+- If not configured, the tool will show an error and exit

 **Notion API (Sync to Notion):**
 - Visit: https://www.notion.so/my-integrations